kujilabs/imagemagick-aws-lambda-2/README.md

 # ImageMagick for AWS Lambda

-Scripts to compile ImageMagick utilities for AWS Lambda instances powered by Amazon Linux 2.x, such as the `nodejs10.x` or `nodejs12.x` or `python 3.8` runtime, and the updated 2018.03 Amazon Linux 1 runtimes.
+Scripts to compile ImageMagick utilities for AWS Lambda instances powered by Amazon Linux 2.x, such as the `ruby3.3` or `ruby3.2` or `ruby2.7` runtime, and the updated 2018.03 Amazon Linux 1 runtimes.

 Amazon Linux 2 instances for Lambda no longer contain system utilities, so `convert`, `mogrify` and `identify` from the [ImageMagick](https://imagemagick.org) package are no longer available.

 ## Usage